A compliance program is a series of actions required to be completed prior to releasing a product for sale.

 - Mandatory standards.
 Regulated products have mandatory requirements such as labelling and performance levels.
 The Compliance Officer must be aware of these mandatory standards.

 - Compliance program standard.
-You can obtain more information about compliance programs by purchasing AS/NZS 3806-2006 Compliance Programs from SAI Global.
+You can obtain more information about compliance programs by purchasing AS/ISO 19600:2015 Compliance management systems – Guidelines from SAI Global.